Hyperobjekt/hyperobjekt-site/content/blog/year-in-review.md

 It’s always great to have clients who push us to break the standard data viz mold and produce more evocative information design.
 In this case, inspiration came from one of <a href="https://www.smithsonianmag.com/history/first-time-together-and-color-book-displays-web-du-bois-visionary-infographics-180970826/" target="_blank">the early data visualization pioneers, W.E.B.
 DuBois</a>, whose work charting the effects of institutionalized racism around the turn of the 20th century served as a template for examining present-day racial disparities.

+In homage to Du Bois, we created a <a href="https://www.dignityanddebt.org/projects/student-debt-calculator/" target="_blank">student loan debt calculator</a> which allows users to compare their borrowed amount to that of other demographic groups, and weigh the tradeoffs of various repayment scenarios.

 <img src="/images/blog/debt-calculator.jpg" />
 <p class="blogcaption">An interactive visualization comparing student debt amounts owed by various demographic groups</p>

-In homage to Du Bois, we created this <a href="https://www.dignityanddebt.org/projects/student-debt-calculator/" target="_blank">student loan debt calculator</a> which allows users to compare their borrowed amount to that of other demographic groups, and weigh the tradeoffs of various repayment scenarios.

 <h3>III.
 The Stanford Basic Income Lab</h3>